liveblog/liveblog/README.md

 # dpa Liveblog Theme
 Derived from Sourcefabric Angular Theme, merges all embed dependencies into one.
-This way we gain full control over the build process and establish the possibility to debug the theme in isolation without having to run a whole fleet of containers needed by the Liveblog Environment.
+This way we gain full control over the build process and allow debugging the theme in isolation without having to run a whole fleet of containers needed by the Liveblog Environment.
 Downside